 If you get hot water, but it runs out after a few minutes, the faulty thermostat may have caused an element to burn out.

-What to Do if You Have a Faulty Water Heater Thermostat
+What to Do if Your Water Heater Thermostat's Not Working

 NOTE: This content is for informational purposes only, and HomeX and its affiliates disclaim all liability related to it.
 If you decide to perform any tasks based on this information, you assume all risks, including the risk of loss or damage to property or personal injury.